-All examinations will be assessed by Edexcel at the end of Year 11.
+All examinations will be assessed by AQA at the end of Year 11.
 Students will take all four papers either at Foundation Tier (Grades 1-5) or Higher Tier (Grades 4-9).

-Title Details Time % Paper 1: Listening Students will understand and respond to Foundation Tier: 35 minutes 25% different types of spoken language.
-Higher Tier: 45 minutes (Including 5 minutes' reading time) Paper 2: Speaking Students will communicate and interact Foundation Tier: 7-9 minutes (+ 12 minutes' 25% effectively in speech.
-The format of the test supervised preparation.) will consist of three parts: Role-play, Photo Higher Tier 10-12 minutes (+ 12 minutes' card and General conversation supervised preparation.)
-Paper 3: Reading Students will understand and respond to Foundation Tier: 45 minutes 25% different types of written language.
-Higher Tier: 1 hour Paper 4: Writing Students will communicate effectively in Foundation Tier: 1 hour 25% writing.
-Higher Tier: 1 hour 20 minutes
+Title Details Time % Paper 1: Listening Students will understand and respond to different types of spoken language.
+Foundation Tier: 35 minutes Higher Tier: 45 minutes (Including 5 minutes' reading time) 25% Paper 2: Speaking Students will communicate and interact effectively in speech.
+The format of the test will consist of three parts: Roleplay, Photo card and General conversation Foundation Tier: 7-9 minutes (+ 12 minutes' supervised preparation.)
+Higher Tier 10-12 minutes (+ 12 minutes' supervised preparation.)
+25% Paper 3: Reading Students will understand and respond to different types of written language.
+Foundation Tier: 45 minutes Higher Tier: 1 hour 25% Paper 4: Writing Students will communicate effectively in writing.
+Foundation Tier: 1 hour Higher Tier: 1 hour 15 minutes 25%

 Foreign language skills are increasingly valued in the world of work and are highly regarded by higher education institutions.
 In fact, many universities now expect a modern language GCSE from their applicants as part of the EBacc.
 GCSEs in MFL are usually followed by AS and A level courses although more sixth forms and colleges are now also offering the International Baccalaureate.
-A Modern Foreign Language also opens up possibilities of joint-honours degrees in, e.g. International Law and Spanish or International Relations with Spanish.
+A Modern Foreign Language also opens up possibilities of joint-honours degrees in, e.g. International Law and French or International Relations with Spanish.
 Equally, a language can be combined with History, Music, Science, English and many other subjects.